Jeiwan/uniswapv3-book/src/milestone_5/user-interface.md

 ## Fetching Positions

-To let user choose how much liquidity to remove, we first need to fetch user's positions from a pool.
-To makes this easier, we can add a helper function to the Manager contract, which will return user position in a specific pool:
+To let the user choose how much liquidity to remove, we first need to fetch the user's positions from a pool.
+To make this easier, we can add a helper function to the Manager contract, which will return the user position in a specific pool:
 ```solidity
 function getPosition(GetPositionParams calldata params)
     public